RuochenKong/BMI500Labs/lab4/Readme.md

 3. Make a “bad” plot of the data and a “good” plot of the data.
 4. Interpret the results.
 5. Write a short 2
-	a. clearly and concretely describe and defend your data treatment;
+	1. clearly and concretely describe and defend your data treatment;
-	b. include your plots with clear captions;
+	2. include your plots with clear captions;
-	c. interpret the data and results;
+	3. interpret the data and results;
-	d. include your code in the supplement (not part of the page limit); and
+	4. include your code in the supplement (not part of the page limit); and
-	e. add anything else that a good report needs.
+	5. add anything else that a good report needs.
 6. Use this rubric to improve your report: [rubic](https://reynalab.org/teaching/bmi500_fall2022/rubric.pdf)